haskell/blog.haskell.org/content/stability-working-group/index.md

  - academic materials might need to be rewritten
  - any other number of issues that are difficult to predict

 But we just said that change is going to happen!
-As such, _ecosystem stability_ is managing the *impact* of change as felt by all members described above .
+As such, _ecosystem stability_ is managing the *impact* of change as felt by all members described above.
 In order to reduce the negative impacts of change to the ecosystem there must be a graceful handling path, not a lack of change entirely.
 For example, deprecating something before removal.
 Another important factor here is the timing.
 Being predictable in change management means that the various groups can schedule work rather than being interrupted.
 This is why it is critical to be able to handle change as gracefully as possible.

 ## The Stability Working Group